BITS-BindonTechnicalSupport/sr-patches/troubleshooting.md

 General Disclaimers - Warnings
 ------------------

-The Laucher is not responsible for in-game server connections, it only handles connecting to the Supremacy Network, if you are experiencing being unable to connect to the game servers; check your network configuration.
+- The Launcher is not responsible for in-game server connections, it only handles connecting to the Supremacy Network, if you are experiencing being unable to connect to the game servers; check your network configuration.

-The Launcher is also not friendly towards non-english windows installations, this is due to personal lazyness.
+- The Launcher is also not friendly towards non-english windows installations, this is due to personal lazyness.
 Please use Trust mode if auto detection does not work properly in this case.

-Do Not uninstall csgo_legacy by setting the cs2 beta back to "none"; doing so will break supremacy as those files are needed to play.
+- Do Not uninstall csgo_legacy by setting the cs2 beta back to "none"; doing so will break supremacy as those files are needed to play.

-Please make sure you have enough disk space to install the client files, if you do not then the launcher will freak out and try to re-download / extract over and over again forever.
+- Please make sure you have enough disk space to install the client files, if you do not then the launcher will freak out and try to re-download / extract over and over again forever.

-If you live in Russia or Russian Controlled Territories, you may benefit from using utilities that "bypass" Deep Packet Inspection.
+- If you live in Russia or Russian Controlled Territories, you may benefit from using utilities that "bypass" Deep Packet Inspection.
 (Such as: GVCoder09/NoDPI, ValdikSS/GoodbyeDPI, SadeghHayeri/GreenTunnel or krlvm/PowerTunnel)
 (I have not tested any of these utilities nor do I endorse them, research and test at your own risk)

-If you managed to kill the download mid-install, the update failed or something else; please please please try to delete your supremacyrenewed folder and install, run a repair or use the repack download button.
+- If you managed to kill the download mid-install, the update failed or something else; please please please try to delete your supremacyrenewed folder and install, run a repair or use the repack download button.

-I have tried to fix this issue many times, but I don't have a good way to detect a half installed fileset because it varies per person.
+- I have tried to fix this issue many times, but I don't have a good way to detect a half installed fileset because it varies per person.
 For repack instructions, look below this.

 ------------------
  Repack Guide